Authentic Italian Bruschetta

-It was originally considered a “poor man’s” food–served to farmers and field workers as a quick snack.
-However, the concept of Bruschetta has evolved into many variations, but the basic elements are still simple and fresh.
+Originally, Bruschetta was considered a “poor man’s” food because the imgredients were simple and plentiful.
+It was served to farmers and field workers as a quick snack.
+Since, the concept of Bruschetta has evolved into many variations, but the basic elements are still simple and fresh.

 What Kind of Tomatoes Should I Use for Authentic Italian Bruschetta?